Autodiscovery

 helm:

-By default the autodiscovery looks for pattern from the local directory but we can also specify manifest from remote git repositories.
+By default, autodiscovery looks for patterns from the local directory.
+We can also specify manifests from remote git repositories.

-We assume that each crawler relies on the same scm configuration and if we can add more autodiscovery manifest to handle more repository
+We assume that each crawler relies on the same SCM configuration and we can add more autodiscovery manifests to handle more repositories.

 Pull Request